 3. Automate matching of invoices, purchase orders, and receipts

-Matching is a highly time-consuming and labour-intensive task which frequently results in human error or duplicate payments to vendors.
+Matching is a highly time-consuming and labor-intensive task which frequently results in human error or duplicate payments to vendors.
 Automating the matching of invoices, purchase orders (POs) and receipts will accelerate the invoice process time which frees up the time of employees.
 AP staff no longer need to match physical pieces of paper, finance systems can automatically match the required documents.
 Automated matching will also flag any exceptions and duplicate invoices offering extra control.

 4. Tracking and measurement